pbastowski/angular-meteor-babel/README.md

 # Babel and ng-annotate in one package

-> **Important information** if you have recently updated to v1.0.3 or higher, which introduced configuration through `.babelrc`.
-Please rename `.babelrc` to `babel.json`, because under certain circumstances Babel reports errors when it encounters a custom keys in `babel.rc`, such as "verbose".
-Thus, I have reverted to using `babel.json` from v1.0.5 onwards.
-Apologies for any inconvenience.

-This package is meant to be used with [Angular-Meteor](http://angular-meteor.com) and the corresponding `angular` package.
+This package is meant to be used with AngularJS and Meteor.
+For a great implementation of AngularJS on the Meteor platform please see [Angular-Meteor](http://angular-meteor.com) and the corresponding `angular` package.

 If you are not working with angular-meteor then consider using Meteor's own `ecmascript` package.
 However, if you do need the extra bits of goodness that this package provides over and above what `ecmascript` does, then it's ok to use this package also.
 Even if you're not using AngularJS, it will not harm your code.